brotatotes/bht-automation/bht gen 1/Romans/Chapter 14/Romans 14 16 bht.md

 # Romans 14:16 Commentary Help Text

 ## BHT:
-This verse speaks to the importance of being mindful of our actions and how they may be perceived by others.
-It reminds us not to let our freedom or liberties be a cause for offense or harm to others, but rather to use them in a way that uplifts and builds up.
-By considering the impact our actions have on those around us, we can demonstrate our love and care for our neighbors, reflecting the values of the Gospel message.
+The verse being described is a cautionary reminder to believers to be mindful of how their actions and choices may impact others.
+It highlights the importance of not causing offense or giving occasion for criticism by exercising their freedom or liberty in a way that is insensitive or harmful to those around them.
+The verse emphasizes the need for believers to prioritize unity, peace, and the reputation of the gospel message over personal indulgence or preferences.
+It serves as a call to exercise wisdom and consideration in how one exercises their Christian freedom.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Your strength of faith is a good thing; let it not pass into bad repute."
+2. "Use it so that it may be honored."
+3. "Encourage others."

 ### Jamieson Fausset Brown:
 1. "Let not then your good—that is, this liberty of yours as to Jewish meats and days, well founded though it be."
 2. "Be evil spoken of—for the evil it does to others."
-3. "The focus is not on personal rights or freedoms, but on the impact our actions have on others."
+3. "The emphasis is on the potential harm that can come from exercising one's freedom in a way that causes offense or stumbling to others."

 ### Albert Barnes:
-1. "You are free from the yoke of bondage.
-This freedom you esteem to be a good - a favor - a high privilege.
-And so it is; but you should not make such a use of it as to do injury to others."
+1. "You are not bound by the ceremonial law.
+You are free from the yoke of bondage."
-2. "Do not so use your Christian liberty as to give occasion for railing and unkind remarks from your brethren, so as to produce contention and strife, and thus to give rise to evil reports among the wicked about the tendency of the Christian religion."
+2. "Do not so use your Christian liberty as to give occasion for railing and unkind remarks from your brethren."
-3. "In relation to dress, and rites, and ceremonies in the church, we may be conscious that we are right; but an obstinate adherence to them may only give rise to contention and angry discussions, and to evil reports among men, of the tendency of religion."
+3. "In such a case we should yield our private, unimportant personal indulgence to the good of the cause of religion and of peace."

 ### Marvin Vincent:
 1. "Your good [υμων το αγαθον].
 Referring, most probably, to the liberty of the strong."